ntop/ntopng/doc/src/alerts/flow_checks.rst

 **Malformed packets**
 ~~~~~~~~~~~~~~~~~~~~~

-The alert is sent when it’s not possible dissect the contents of the packet.
+The alert is sent when it’s not possible to dissect the payload of a packet.

 Maliciously malformed packets take advantage of vulnerabilities in operating systems and applications by intentionally altering the content of data fields in network protocols.
 These vulnerabilities may include causing a system crash (a form of denial of service) or forcing the system to execute the arbitrary code.

-When malformed packets are seen by ntopng ,the system warns with alert.
+When malformed packets are seen by ntopng, the system warns with alert.

 *Category: Cybersecurity*